russluber/russluber.github.io/_pages/about.md

 - Listening to podcasts
 - Learning how to box

-My intellectual first love was psychology.
-But I found myself more curious about the methods sections of the papers I was reading than the actual papers themselves.
-That's when I discovered my love for statistics.
-Since then, I've broadened my horizons and pivoted to data science.

 I'm currently shoring up my mathematical foundations with [Math Academy](https://www.mathacademy.com/).
 No two ways about it.
 I'm gonna get good at math.